-Dr. Nimita Limaye returns to continue answering our guest audience questions in regards to authoring a clinical study protocol!
+Dr. Nimita Limaye returns to continue answering our guest audience questions in regards to medical writing and authoring a clinical study protocol!
 This week, she explains the importance of protocol synopsis and ensuring the completeness of the protocol, as well as defines crowdsourcing and its role in writing a clinical study protocol.

 If you missed the first part of the series, you may read it here.